Nano-Blocks/Descifrado/README.md

-# Descifrador
+# Descifrado
-Descifrador is the spanish term for "decoder".
-This repository will be responsible for decoding an encrypted data and display it.
+Descifrado derived from Descifrador is the spanish term for "decoder".
+This repository will be responsible for decoding an encrypted data and displaying it.

 <img src="./assets/Decifrado.png">